willemwaegeman/bioml/_posts/2019-01-07-example-post-1.md

 # Heading 1

 We are organizing a workshop on Uncertainty in Machine Learning at Ghent in February.
-More info can be found [here]{ https://sites.google.com/view/wuml2023).
+More info can be found <a href="https://sites.google.com/view/wuml2023">here</a>.